GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

   bytes.
 - `NativeIOFile.read(buffer, offset)`: Reads the contents of the file at the given offset through a buffer that is the result of transferring the given buffer, which is then left detached.
-Returns a `NativeIOReadResult` with the transferred buffer and the the number of bytes that were successfully read.
+Returns a `NativeIOReadResult` with the transferred buffer and the number of bytes that were successfully read.

   A `NativeIOReadResult` is an object that consists of two entries: